Rainbow-Devs/health-tracker-backend/README.md

-# Health Tracker Backend
+# WellPath Backend

-This is the backend webapp for the Rainbow Devs Health Tracker application.
+This is the backend webapp for WellPath, the Rainbow Devs Health Tracker application.
 For the frontend app, that can be found at [Rainbow-Devs/health-tracker-frontend](https://github.com/Rainbow-Devs/health-tracker-frontend).

 The following steps will share how to get your development machine set up to run